alphagov/govuk-import-export-prototype/guide/move-goods-eu/make-declaration.markdown

 Most businesses use the New Computerised Transit System (NCTS) to make community transit declarations.

-^You can use a [freight forwarder](http://www.bifa.org/members) to make these declarations for you.^
+^You can use an agent or freight forwarder to make these declarations for you.^

 [Make a declaration through NCTS]